al-nahi/CSE423-project/README.md

 That's all.

-Special note - use the file after extracting the opengl zip file and in the same where the opengl file is extracted.
+Special note - use the file after extracting the opengl zip file and in the same folder where the opengl file is extracted.